-A strong Management 3.0 principle is to lead by example, but what if you’ve never had examples yourself?
+A strong aspect in Management 3.0 is to lead by example, but what if you’ve never had examples yourself?
 We offer you small ways to shine disinfecting sunlight onto your management style and to improve your leadership immediately.

 Hire Those with More Experience than you